 For greater control the particle grid can be linked to another layer in the composite shot, including a 3D point layer.

-Atomic particles is a 2D effect.
+Atomic particles is a 2D effect, although it generates 3D rendered content.
 It can be adjusted to exist in 3D space using this technique:

 |1.||Create a new point layer.|